 In vitro fertilization (IVF) is often the ‘treatment of first choice” for tubal disease.
 IVF is also employed in women with tubal sterilization instead of tubal reversal surgery.
 Using IVF, the eggs are retrieved directly from the ovaries and combined with sperm in the lab, thus eliminating the need for fallopian tube transport.
 IVF success rates exceed natural intercourse after tubal reversal surgery.

 Tubal reversal surgery is often effective.
 Even so, women must be strongly cautioned that tubal ligation is considered a permanent means of birth control.
 Whether or not the tubes can be reconnected via tubal reversal surgery depends upon several factors, including where they were tied, how much tube remains, how they were tied (electrocautery, etc.) and other factors.
 The risk of ectopic pregnancy is 10%, or greater, if pregnancy occurs after tubal reversal.
 The risk of ectopic pregnancy after IVF is usually less than 2%.

 In general, numerous studies demonstrate that pregnancy success per cycle is higher using IVF than tubal reversal surgery.
 In some women, especially younger women, there may be a reasonable argument for surgery.
-The number of times a younger couple can have intercourse to attempt pregnancy is virtually unlimited.
+The number of times a younger patient can have intercourse to attempt pregnancy is virtually unlimited.
 For example, if they are having regular intercourse, they are attempting a “natural cycle pregnancy” each month.
 IVF cycles are relatively expensive and the total number is often limited by cost.
-Some couples may only be able to attempt one of two IVF cycles with the pregnancy rate varying according to many patient specific variables.
+Some patients may only be able to attempt one of two IVF cycles with the pregnancy rate varying according to many patient specific variables.
 Their overall cumulative chance for pregnancy may be similar after surgery and 2-3 years of intercourse compared to one IVF cycle.
-This is highly dependent upon several “couple specific” variables.
+This is highly dependent upon several variables.